 d.
-The Unit Executive or Chief Judge responsible for assessing the allegations, as indicated in (b) and (c) above, may deny the Request for Assisted Resolution at any time if they were to conclude it is frivolous; it does not allege violations of the rights or protections in this Policy; the alleged conduct arises out of the same facts and circumstances, and was resolved by, a previous EDR Complaint or other claim process or procedure; or on other appropriate grounds.
+The Unit Executive or Chief Judge responsible for assessing the allegations, as indicated in (b) and (c) above, may deny the Request for Assisted Resolution at any time if they were to conclude it is frivolous; it does not allege violations of the rights or protections in this Policy; the alleged conduct arises out

-3 When an Employee completes a Request for Assisted Resolution form and chooses to use a local EDR Coordinator to facilitate resolution, the local EDR Coordinator must notify the Office of Workplace Relations of the request.
+5 When an Employee completes a Request for Assisted Resolution form and chooses to use a local EDR Coordinator to facilitate resolution, the local EDR Coordinator must notify the Office of Workplace Relations of the request.
 The Office of Workplace Relations may serve as a resource for the EDR Coordinator to facilitate resolution at the EDR Coordinator's request.
 When an Employee completes a Request for Assisted Resolution form and chooses to use the Office of Workplace Relations to facilitate resolution, the Office of Workplace Relations may notify the local EDR Coordinator when appropriate or upon request of the Employee.